This answer was last reviewed in August 2019 by Christa Boughton, a dental nurse in our Customer Service team.

 Yellow tongue usually occurs as a result of a harmless buildup of dead skin cells on the tiny projections (papillae) on the surface of your tongue.
 Most commonly this occurs when your papillae become enlarged and bacteria in your mouth produce colored pigments.

 Also, the longer-than-normal papillae can easily trap cells that have shed, which become stained by tobacco, food or other substances.
 Mouth breathing or dry mouth may also be linked to yellow tongue.
-Rinsing your mouth following eating, drinking and smoking (if applicable) may also help discoloration.
+Rinsing your mouth following eating, drinking and smoking may also help discoloration.

 Medical treatment for yellow tongue usually isn't necessary.
 If tongue discoloration bothers you, try gently brushing your tongue once a day.
 Rinse your mouth with water afterwards to wash away any bacteria removed.

 Quitting smoking and increasing fibre in your diet also may help by decreasing the bacteria in your mouth that cause yellow tongue and reducing the buildup of dead skin cells.

 If you're concerned about persistent discoloration of your tongue, or if your skin or the whites of your eyes also appear yellow, this may suggest jaundice and seeing your doctor is advised for further investigation.

 A metallic taste in your mouth can be caused by a number of things, including:

 With regards to the sensation that something is in the back of your throat whilst swallowing, many people experience this feeling right behind their tongue or tonsils.
 The feeling may vary from mild to severe and occur on and off, while others may persistently experience these symptoms.

 Any area in the throat may be affected.
 If you experience occasional difficulties swallowing, it may not be a concern.
 It may be down to a dry mouth.
 However, persistent difficulties may require medical attention.
 There are two main causes for difficulty swallowing: